Donald Trump's tough path to the White House

 Still, Bloomberg's poll of Florida does suggest Trump has some traction in the state he regards as a second home — even though most other recent surveys have given Clinton a lead of a few points.
 Some close observers of Sunshine State politics do believe his intense campaigning is having an impact.

 "I think it has moved some polls.
-He has been very strategic about going into some of the media markets where there are a lot of suburban voters," said Professor Susan MacManus of the University of Southern Florida, who does not rule out a late Trump surge.
+He has been very strategic about going into some of the media markets where there are a lot of suburban voters," said Professor Susan MacManus of the University of South Florida, who does not rule out a late Trump surge.
 "Never say never in our state.
 On paper, it should be Hillary's to lose.
 But it's not an on paper election.
 She has soft spots in her base, so does Trump."